 The undergraduate major in Political Science aims to provide understanding of basic political processes and institutions as these operate in different national and cultural contexts.
 It also covers the interaction between national states, the changing character of the relations between citizens and governments, and the values and criteria by which the quality of political life is judged.
 The program may be individually focused to serve the needs of the liberal arts major, the student seeking preparation for a major in political science, public administration, law, and other professional fields, and the student preparing for specialized roles in political and public organizations.
-In order to be in compliance with the AA-T (ADT) all Course Outline of Records are up to date and articulated with the CSUs and UCs as well as the Political Science emphases have been removed: 1.
-Pre-Law and 2.
-Public Administration and Service.
-However, the Political Science faculty is working with other CSU faculty to consider the establishment of an Area of Emphasis (AOE) Transfer Model Curriculum (TMC) in what has been given the working title of "Law and Public Policy" in compliance with SB 1440.
+In order to be in compliance with the AA-T (ADT) all Course Outline of Records are up to date and articulated with the CSUs and UCs.
+Additionally, our Political Science faculty worked with CSU faculty to establish the Area of Emphasis (AOE) Transfer Model Curriculum (TMC) of "Law, Public Policy and Society" in compliance with SB 1440.